 The benefit of sharing plug-in monitors is that uptime customers with relatively unique, but not exclusive, monitoring needs can share the results of their efforts with each other.
 Additionally, if uptime software creates a custom plug-in monitor for a customer's environment, this monitor would then be available to all customers.

-The uptime Support Portal is the host to all plug-in monitors.
+Plug-in monitors are hosted on The Grid, at the uptime software Support Portal.
 There, you can find and download a plug-in monitor archive before installing it on your Monitoring Station.

-All plug-in monitors that have been installed will always appear in the Add Service Monitor window, ready to be configured as would any pre-packaged system monitor:
+All plug-in monitors that have been installed will always appear in the Add Service Monitor window, ready to be configured as would any bundled service monitor:

-C Custom ${f C}$ Custom with Retained Data C External Check C Apache Tomcat C Cisco Router CPU-Memory Usage C DB2 Availability C DB2 Buffer Pool C DB2 Tablespace C JBoss
+C Custom C Custom with Retained Data C External Check C Apache Tomcat C Cisco Router CPU-Memory Usage C DB2 Availability C DB2 Buffer Pool C DB2 Tablespace C JBoss